XU LABORATORY

 Rodney Eric Williams

-Current role: Trainee (human iPSCs)
+Current: Trainee (human iPSCs)

 Neuroscience PhD Student @ Lab of Diane E. Griffin, MD, PhD (Molecular Microbiology & Immunology)